zeineb12/tweet_classification/README.md

 - `train_neg_full.txt` (contains the negative tweets with the sad smiley removed)
 - `test_data.txt` (contains the tweets to predict)

+**Make sure to have the above files in a directory called data to be able to run the scripts**

 ## Library requirements
 In order to run the project, you need the following librairies installed: